When you no longer need to hide to belong

 Repeat until your body softens what your mind might still question.

-Let it become a rhythm: a way of teaching your whole being that light no longer equals danger.
+Let it become a rhythm: a way of teaching your whole being that your light no longer equals danger.

 With grace,